d3vilh/vpntv/README.md

       ```shell
       ansible-playbook main.yml
       ```
-      > **If running locally on the Pi**: You may have error like `Error while fetching server API version`.
+      > **Note**: If running locally on the Pi, you may have error like `Error while fetching server API version`.
 You have to relogin (or reboot your Pi) and then run the playbook again.

   11. Reboot your Pi:
       ```shell
       sudo reboot
       ```

-# !PLEASE DONT RUN THIS PROJECT YET!
+# Active development notification
 At the moment it is **in active developement**!
 I have only Raspberry Pi Zero W1 available for developement (all the rest boards are busy with ongoing home automations), that is why it takes a lot of time to test and fix all the issues.
 Nevertheless **Testers are welcome!**

 ## Broken or still in developement features:
+* WiFi AP mode is working fine, VPN client connects, DNS resolution works like a charm, but for some reason I can't access internet from my TV.
+I'm still investigating this issue.
 * Ethernet connection is not develpped yet, its planned as next step after I'll got free Raspberry Pi 4 board.
 * Documentation for [HW configuration](https://github.com/d3vilh/vpntv-hardware) in stailed progress.
 * Developement of BeeGo based web-ui for client Certs upload is planned but dev is not started yet